Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time: Experiments

 \subsubsection{Fine-tuning CLIP and ALIGN}

 We begin our study of model soups by considering two-pretrained models, CLIP ViT-B/32 and ALIGN EfficientNet-L2, and performing a hyperparameter sweep for the fine-tuning each model on ImageNet.
 For CLIP we use a random hyperparameter search over learning rate, weight decay, training epochs, label smoothing, and data augmentation, obtaining 72 fine-tuned models (details in Appendix~\ref{app:clipdetails}).
 For ALIGN we use a grid search over learning rate, data augmentation, and mixup, obtaining 12 fine-tuned models (details in Appendix~\ref{app:aligndetails}).
 To form our greedy soups, we sort models in order of decreasing accuracy on the held-out validation set before applying Recipe~\ref{alg:greedy}.
 For both CLIP and ALIGN, the greedy soup selects 5 models.
 Figure~\ref{fig:teaser} and \ref{fig:align} show the performance of the resulting models and their uniform and greedy soups for CLIP and ALIGN.
-The greedy soup improves over the best model in the hyperparameter sweep by 0.7 and 0.5 percentage points, respectively.
+The greedy soup improves on over the best model in the hyperparameter sweep by 0.7 and 0.5 percentage points, respectively.

-Furthermore, we show that the greedy soup requires less models to reach the same accuracy as selecting the best individual model on the held-out validation set.
+Furthermore, we show that, for essentially any number of models, the greedy soup outperforms the best single model on both the ImageNet and the out-of-distribution test sets.
 We consider an additional setting where we prepare a sequence of soups by sequentially adding CLIP models from the hyperparameter sweep in random order.
-Figure~\ref{fig:active} shows the performance of the uniform and greedy soup, as well as the best single model so far and a logit ensemble, as a function of the number of models considered.
-For essentially any number of models, the greedy soup outperforms the best single model on both the ImageNet and out-of-distribution test sets; the greedy soup is better than the uniform soup on ImageNet and comparable to it out-of-distribution.
+Appendix Figure~\ref{fig:active} shows the performance of the uniform and greedy soup, as well as the best single model so far and a logit ensemble, as a function of the number of models considered.
+The greedy soup is better than the uniform soup on ImageNet and comparable to it out-of-distribution.
 The logit ensemble is better than the greedy soup on ImageNet, but worse out-of-distribution.

 Table~\ref{tab:results} lists the performance of the CLIP soups and baselines described above, as well as additional soup variants described in Appendix~\ref{app:learned-soup}.